GrucaCode/Information-service/README.md

-# Web application – information service with a special focus on the needs and barriers of older adults
+# Mobile information service with a special focus on the needs and barriers of older adults

 This application was developed as part of my Master’s thesis project.
 It was designed in accordance with WCAG guidelines, with a primary focus on older adults, who were the subject of my research.
+Information from the world are

 I am continuously expanding my programming knowledge and see opportunities to further improve this project.
 Therefore, I am currently refactoring the codebase to enhance its quality and maintainability.